pjotreker/all-for-one-recruitment-task/all-for-one-recruitment-task/README.md

-# Getting Started with Create React App
+# Getting Started with All For On recruitment task

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created and developed by Piotr Rychlicki.
+Below you can find instructions to run live demo of application.

-## Available Scripts
+## Instructions

-In the project directory, you can run:
+In the project directory, you can run in your terminal below commands:

 ### `npm start`